 Each indicator shows the state of the associated pin.
-Green = On

-Red = Off
+Green = On Red = Off

-Force: When Buttons from I/O are selected, this field selects which Inputs and Outputs can be forced through the Monitor I/O screen.
+• Force Enable/

+Disable: When

+Buttons from I/O

+are selected,

+this field selects

+which Inputs and

+Outputs can be

+forced through

+the Monitor I/O

+screen.

-• Off/On: If Force is enabled this button will toggle the state of input or output selected.
+Force Off/On: If Force is enabled this button will toggle the state of pin selected.